© Reuters

 10 / 31 Fotos

-Jakarta, Indonesia - Nearly 30 million are at risk around Jakarta, thanks to a lack of strong infrastructure that can withstand natural disasters.
+Jakarta, Indonesia - Nearly 11 million inhabitants are at risk in Jakarta, thanks to a lack of strong infrastructure that can withstand natural disasters.

 © Reuters